olehcollins/Bright-Smiles/docs/Planning.md

   1. **As a dentist**, I want to view my scheduled appointments and patient records so that I can manage my daily schedule and provide care.
   2. **As a receptionist**, I want to make and amend appointments, and register new patients, so that the appointment scheduling and patient onboarding processes are efficient.
   3. **As a practice manager**, I want to add new staff members and manage their roles and permissions to ensure smooth operation of the practice.
-  4. **As a patient**, I want to see what dental services are offered by the practice.
+  4. **As a patient**, I want to see what appointments I have scheduled.
-  5. **As a User**, I want to sign in and sign out of my account.

 - **Dentist Appointment System Version 2.0**: